joemooney/rust-notes/README.md

 # Rust Beginner's Guide
 ### **by Joe Mooney**

-A beginner's guide to programming in Rust written by a beginner and a beginner's guide to writing an *mdbook*.
+A beginner's guide to programming in Rust written by a beginner and a beginner's guide to writing an *mdbook* also by a beginner mdbook user.

 This book is generated using a gitbook-like clone called *mdbook*.
-The book is stored in github and the book serves the additional purpose of documenting how to create a book.
+The book is stored in github and the book serves the additional purpose of documenting how to create such a book.

 Included are commands and instructions for creating a new empty book and how to go about publishing the book on github.